Longwinter93/SQL_Projects/SQL-Project_3_Productivity/README.md

 ***SQL Window Functions, Aggregate Functions, SQL Server Advanced Functions, String Functions and Variable were used to perform this analysis in Microsoft SQL Server.***

-The whole steps of my analysis were described in my project in T-SQL files [T-SQL files](https://github.com/Longwinter93/SQL_Projects/tree/main/SQL-Project_3_Productivity/T-SQL%20files)
+The whole steps of my analysis were described in my project in [T-SQL files](https://github.com/Longwinter93/SQL_Projects/tree/main/SQL-Project_3_Productivity/T-SQL%20files)

 # III	MAIN CONCLUSIONS